 - You provide the vendor’s bill to the customer

 - You charge a certain commission to the vendor (usually 1-5%)

 - Your profit= Commission

 - You will pay taxes for the commission earned

 3. The third is a mixed model where you sell your own stuff plus provide a platform

 You need to maintain separate accounts for your own sales to calculate the total profit and the commissions earned from the vendors.

 How to register an online shop in Nepal?

-Route 1: Register at the department of cottage and small industries (Gharelu Bhibhag), take PAN certificate from IRD (kar karyalaya) and run the shop.
+Route 1: Register at the department of the cottage and small industries (Gharelu Bhibhag), register at depart of commerce, take PAN certificate from IRD (kar karyalaya), and run the shop.